-The constitution of 1991 (see p.
-9 of History and Myth) made school enrollment mandatory for children between the ages of 5 and 15.
+The Constitution of 1991 (see History and Myth) made school enrollment mandatory for children between the ages of 5 and 15.
 Consequently, secondary school enrollment nearly doubled to over 3.5 million by 1999.
 In 2012, Colombia made secondary education free, further expanding enrollment.